brouxco/quarto-solver/README.md

 # quarto-solver

-quarto-solver is a python program made to win every game of Quarto!
+quarto-solver is a python program made to help you win every game of Quarto!

+## Features

+- Play a game of Quarto.
+- Suggest what piece you should give to your opponent.
+- Suggest where to put the piece you were given.

 ## Installation